 The chart below shows that some people lose more than 1.0% of their weight each week.
-However, if you’re consistently losing more than 0.5% per week, there’s no need to try harder.
+However, if you consistently lose more than 0.5% weekly, you do not need to try harder.

 3.3 Should I Track My Weight When Fasting?

 Some people love all the data and find daily weighing keeps them accountable.
-People who track their weight in the DDF Challenge tend to lose more weight.
 However, others find the data is too much.
 It’s easy to overthink the day-to-day fluctuations, leading to burnout.